Dana Eveland: Atlanta Braves

 Eveland signed a minor league deal with the Atlanta Braves on June 7, 2015.
-He was assigned to the AAA Gwinnett Braves.
-He was designated for assignment along with Nick Masset on July 5 to create room for David Carpenter whose contract was purchased and Arodys Vizcaíno who was activated from the restricted list.
+He was assigned to the Triple–A Gwinnett Braves.
+He was designated for assignment along with Nick Masset on July 5 to create room for David Carpenter, whose contract was purchased and Arodys Vizcaíno, who was activated from the restricted list.

-Second stint with Baltimore
+Baltimore Orioles (second stint)

-On July 17, 2015, Eveland signed a minor league deal with the Baltimore Orioles for a second time.
+On July 17, 2015, Eveland signed a minor league contract with the Baltimore Orioles organization.

 Tampa Bay Rays

 On December 14, 2015, Eveland signed a minor league deal with the Tampa Bay Rays with an invitation to spring training.
 He made 33 appearances for the Rays in 2016, and pitched to a 9.00 ERA in 23 total innings.
+On October 11, 2016, Eveland was removed from the 40–man roster and sent outright to the Triple–A Durham Bulls, an assignment which he rejected in favor of free agency.

 On November 2, 2016, Eveland signed a new minor league contract with the Rays.
-On March 15, 2017, Eveland was released by the Rays.
+On March 15, 2017, Eveland was released by the Rays organization.

 Pericos de Puebla

 On May 9, 2017, Eveland signed with the Pericos de Puebla of the Mexican Baseball League.
 He was released on June 16, 2017.
+In 12 games (2 starts) 21 innings he struggled immensely going 1-2 with a 6.86 ERA with 15 strikeouts.